The Case for Expedited Licensing and Commercialization of Micronuclear Reactors

-Jessica Lovering is a senior analyst at Breakthrough.
+Jessica Lovering is Director of Energy at Breakthrough.
 She coauthored the report, How to Make Nuclear Cheap, as well as many analyses on nuclear energy policy including:

 - "Next Nukes," November 16th, 2012

 - "Cost of German Solar is Four Times Finnish Nuclear," May 14th, 2013

 - "Frequently Asked Questions About Nuclear Power," May 22nd, 2013

 - "Germany's Energiewende Shows Why We Need Nuclear," July 9th, 2013